gplepage/lsqfit/doc/source/gvar.rst

     [[ 0.01   0.005]                            # same covariance matrix
      [ 0.005  0.01 ]]

-Such fake data sets are useful for analyzing non-gaussian behavior, for example, in nonlinear fits.
+Such fake data sets are useful for analyzing non-Gaussian behavior, for example, in nonlinear fits.

 Limitations
 -----------
-The most fundamental limitation of this module is that the calculus of gaussian variables that it assumes is only valid when standard deviations are small (compared to the distances over which the functions of interest change appreciably).
+The most fundamental limitation of this module is that the calculus of Gaussian variables that it assumes is only valid when standard deviations are small (compared to the distances over which the functions of interest change appreciably).
 One way of dealing with this limitation is described above in the section on :ref:`gvar-random-number-generators`.